5 Steps to Take After an Older Adult Has a Fall

 One out of five falls causes a serious injury, like a hip fracture or head injury.

-While treating injuries is clearly the first priority, the next crucial move is to arrange a checkup with your older adult’s primary care doctor or a geriatrician, a physician who specializes in caring for older adults.
+While treating injuries is clearly the priority, the next crucial move is to arrange a checkup with your older adult’s primary care doctor or a geriatrician, a physician who specializes in caring for older adults.

 “The single most important thing to do when an older person falls is [to] determine the root cause,” says Michael Wasserman, MD, a geriatrician, past president of the California Association of Long-Term Care Medicine, and a member of TheKey’s Scientific Advisory Board.

-A number of chronic medical conditions are associated with falls, including arthritis, Parkinson’s disease, diabetes, and neuropathy (nerve damage that typically causes numbness in the legs or feet).
+Several chronic medical conditions are associated with falls, including arthritis, Parkinson’s disease, diabetes, and neuropathy (nerve damage that typically causes numbness in the legs or feet).

 Other factors, such as vision loss, inner-ear problems that can cause vertigo, and orthostatic hypotension (a condition in which a person’s blood pressure drops quickly when they stand) are also common, says Dr. Wasserman.